hanlee4g/mybots/README.md

 </div>

 ### Selection
 I use a parallel hill climbing algorithm for my evolution and selection.
-The hill climbing algorithm is a greedy algorithm that seeks to optimize the results of our feedback function (in this case, the total x distance in an allotted timeframe).
+The hill climbing algorithm is a greedy algorithm that seeks to optimize the results of our fitness function (in this case, the total x distance in an allotted timeframe).
 The parallel version of the hill climbing algorithm just means that several lineages of creatures happen simultaneously.
 We run several in parallel to improve our chances of evolving a creature that performs well.

 More specifically, my parallel hill climber works by creating x number of initial creatures.
 Every generation, all x creatures are randomly mutated using the methods described in the previous section.
 If a child has better fitness than its parent, it replaces the parent within the parent array.
 Otherwise, the parent remains.
-This process is repeated and we slowly "hill climb" and achieve creatures with better performance according to the feedback function.
+This process is repeated and we slowly "hill climb" and achieve creatures with better performance according to the fitness function.
 The code for this algorithm can be found in `parallelHillClimber.py`.
 The snippet from that class for selection is listed below.

 ```
 def Select(self):